harryadelb/kaviarjs.org/README.md

 1. `git add -A && git commit -m "My message"` (replacing `My message` with a commit message, such as `Fixed header logo on Android`) to stage and commit your changes
 1. `git push my-fork-name the-name-of-my-branch`
-1. Go to the [reactjs.org repo](https://github.com/reactjs/reactjs.org) and you should see recently pushed branches.
+1. Go to the [kaviarjs.org repo](https://github.com/kaviarjs/kaviarjs.org) and you should see recently pushed branches.
 1. Follow GitHub's instructions.
 1. If possible, include screenshots of visual changes.
 A Netlify build will also be automatically created once you make your PR so other people can see your change.

-## Translation

-If you are interested in translating `reactjs.org`, please see the current translation efforts at [isreacttranslatedyet.com](https://www.isreacttranslatedyet.com/).

-If your language does not have a translation and you would like to create one, please follow the instructions at [reactjs.org Translations](https://github.com/reactjs/reactjs.org-translation#translating-reactjsorg).

 ## Troubleshooting

 - `yarn reset` to clear the local cache

 ## License
-Content submitted to [reactjs.org](https://reactjs.org/) is CC-BY-4.0 licensed, as found in the [LICENSE-DOCS.md](https://github.com/open-source-explorer/reactjs.org/blob/master/LICENSE-DOCS.md) file.
+Content submitted to [kaviarjs.org](https://kaviarjs.org/) is CC-BY-4.0 licensed, as found in the [LICENSE-DOCS.md](https://github.com/open-source-explorer/kaviarjs.org/blob/master/LICENSE-DOCS.md) file.